 - Pádraig Dalton, Director General, Central Statistics Office

-- John Martin, former Director for Employment, Labour and Social Affairs, OECD
+- John Martin, former OECD Director

-- Rowena Pecchenino, Department of Economics, Maynooth
+- Rowena Pecchenino, Department of Economics, Maynooth University

-- Orlaigh Quinn, Secretary-General of the Department of Business, Enterprise and Innovation
+- Orlaigh Quinn, Secretary General of the Department of Business, Enterprise and Innovation

 The Institute enjoys full academic independence and is answerable ultimately to its subscribing members, currently over 300 companies and individuals.
 The Council is the effective board of directors of the Institute.
 Council meetings are attended by the Company Secretary and two representatives of the Management Committee in a non-voting capacity.
 Apart from the Director of the Institute, who is an ex-officio member, ESRI Council members are not remunerated.